Sonic the Hedgehog 3/Development

 Angel Island Zone

-Hyrdocity Zone sees the most differences to the final game, opting for a green flora background.
-Water is handled differently too - in the final game a pseudo-3D effect simulating the surface of the water way into the distance is created depending on the camera's Y position.
-Here it seems to be entirely missing, leading to the situation where a large pool of water in the background is seen underneath a large pool of water in the foreground.
+Hydrocity Zone sees the most differences to the final game, opting for a green flora background.
+It was initially thought by some that the water was handled differently too - in the final game a pseudo-3D effect simulating the surface of the water way into the distance is created depending on the camera's Y position.
+Here it seemed to be entirely missing, leading to the situation where a large pool of water in the background is seen underneath a large pool of water in the foreground.
+The discovery of a Sonic 3 prototype proved this to be false, however.

 Marble Garden Zone